fbpx

 1. Trap The Rats, Mice, Or Other Rodents

 Rat traps are easy, and you can use them for a long period.
-The only precaution is to do a regular inspection on where you’ve placed the traps, change the bait if it’s rotting, and remove and dispose of the captured rodent.
+The only precaution is to do a regular inspection of where you’ve placed the traps, change the bait if it’s rotting, and remove and dispose of the captured rodent.

-The best place to set rat or mice traps is the path that rats use to access your home, which can be known through regular home inspection (as mentioned above).
+The best place to set up rat or mouse traps is the path that rats use to access your home, which can be known through regular home inspection (as mentioned above).
 For instance, if you spot rodent droppings in an area of your home, then that’ll be an ideal place to place the trap.

 The most common traps are snap traps, live traps, and glue boards.
 It’s important to place the traps carefully to prevent interference from pets and children.